 - In a bidirectional replication, port 4996 must be open on both servers (master and subscriber).

 - In a unidirectional or spare replication, port 4996 can be open only on the subscriber or spare server.

 The structure of files was modified in the analysis (addition, modification or deletion of items).
 How to apply the modifications to the files found on HFSQL servers with a server replication?

 All you have to do is apply the modification of structure (automatic data modification) to the master replication server.
 This automatic data modification can be run:

 - when installing the application

-- by programming.
+- through programming.

 During the next data synchronization between servers, the modification of the file structure will be automatically applied to the subscriber HFSQL servers.
 The stored procedures and the server triggers will also be updated during this synchronization.